-However, just like with any decorative piece that has moving parts, a fountain needs specific care and maintenance in order to function properly and achieve its desired purpose in your garden.
-Otherwise, it won’t be able to do much in terms of aesthetics and style, plus, no one really wants to look at a leaky and dirty water feature!
+However, just like with any decorative piece with moving parts, a fountain needs specific care and maintenance to function properly and achieve its desired purpose in your garden.
+Otherwise, it won’t be able to do much in terms of aesthetics and style; plus, no one really wants to look at a leaky and dirty water feature!

 I decided to get a garden fountain last spring and, I love it.
 It’s a starter one so to speak and, since I love it so much, I’m getting a larger one this year.
 I knew having a garden fountain would be the perfect way to add a zen-like vibe to our outdoor space and, it’s truly become a relaxing haven for us.